DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ---

+# Proposal

+This manual will guide the developer in the integration with Cielo's Super Link API.
+After performing the described integrations, it will be possible to:

+* Create and edit Payment Links via API,
+* Receive payment notifications
+* Consult payments
+* Set up your store properly

+# About the Super Link

+# Test Mode

 # Cielo OAUTH

 Cielo OAUTH is an authentication process used in Cielo APIs that are correlated to E-commerce products.
 It uses the **[OAUTH2](https://oauth.net/2/)** protocol, where it is first necessary to obtain an access token, using its credentials, which should then be sent to the CieloOAuth API